tetrapod00/godot-docs/tutorials/ui/gui_using_fonts.rst

   be able to display text another character set such as Cyrillic.
 - Use a font to render text, and another font to render emoji or icons.

-Open the Advanced Import Settings dialog by double-clicking the font file in the FileSystem dock.
-You can also select the font in the FileSystem dock, go to the Import dock then choose **Advanced…** at the bottom:
+Open the :wndw:`Advanced Import Settings` dialog by double-clicking the font file in the FileSystem dock.
+You can also select the font in the FileSystem dock, go to the Import dock then choose :btn:`Advanced…` at the bottom:

 .. figure:: img/using_fonts_advanced_import_settings.webp
    :align: center

    Import dock

-In the dialog that appears, look for **Fallbacks** section on the sidebar on the right, click the **Array[Font] (size 0)** text to expand the property, then click **Add Element**:
+In the dialog that appears, look for :lbl:`Fallbacks` section on the sidebar on the right, click the **Array[Font] (size 0)** text to expand the property, then click :btn:`Add Element`:

 .. figure:: img/using_fonts_font_fallbacks_add.webp
    :align: center